It Ain’t Always Easy, But It’s Worth It! We’ve got tips for good nutrition.

 Image shot by: Johnny McClung

-You’ll probably see this on any list of wellness tips — and for good reason!
+You’ll probably see this on any list of wellness tips for good nutrition — and for good reason!

 According to Harvard Health, generally healthy people should drink between four and six cups of water every day.
 Staying hydrated ensures that nutrients and oxygen are carried to your cells, aids digestion, normalizes blood pressure and heartbeat, regulates body temperature, and supports your bod getting rid of the toxins it doesn’t need.